Henrod/balances/README.md

 ## Solution

 The main variable is commonly called **ops**.
-It's a map where each key is an account number and the value is map.
+It's a map where each key is an account number and the value is another map.
 This map has two keys, :current which saves the current balance of this account number, and :operations which holds another map.
 Now, this map is a sorted-map (balanced tree) where each key is the date when operations occurred; the value of each key is a vector of Operation.
 The map is sorted by date.
 Operation is a record with two attributes: description and amount.
 Example of **ops** (in the example below the dates are strings for the sake of clarity; instead, they are actual instances of org.joda.time.DateTime):

 ```
-{1 {:current 771.43,
+{1 {:current 771.43M,
        :operations {"15/10" [#balances.core.Operation
-                                                 {:amount 1000.0,
+                                                 {:amount 1000M,
                                                    :description "Deposit"}],
                               "16/10" [#balances.core.Operation
-                                                 {:amount -45.23,
+                                                 {:amount -45.23M,
                                                    :description "Purchase on Uber"}
                                               #balances.core.Operation
-                                                 {:amount -3.34,
+                                                 {:amount -3.34M,
                                                    :description "Purchase on Amazon"}],
                               "17/10" [#balances.core.Operation
-                                                 {:amount -180.0,
+                                                 {:amount -180M,
                                                    :description "Withdrawal"}]}},
- 2 {:current 71.43,
+ 2 {:current 71.43M,
       :operations {"17/10" [#balances.core.Operation
-                                                {:amount 771.43,
+                                                {:amount 771.43M,
                                                   :description "Credit"}],
                               "18/10" [#balances.core.Operation
-                                                 {:amount -800.0,
+                                                 {:amount -800M,
                                                    :description "Purchase of flight ticket"}],
                               "25/10" [#balances.core.Operation
-                                                {:amount 100.0,
+                                                {:amount 100M,
                                                   :description "Deposit"}]}}}
 ```

 The following parameters describe each operation.

 1. account: unique identifier for an account; can be any number or string.
-2. description: A short string describing the operation.
+2. description: a short string describing the operation.
-3. amount: if the operation is credit, the amount must be positive; if it is debit, the amount must be negative; it's supposed that the sign is coherent with the description.
-Amounts equal to zero or different than numbers are not allowed.
+3. amount: it is only allowed numbers different than zero and with zero, one or two decimal places.
+For example, it's not possible to send 10.123 as amount.
 4. date: the date when the operation occurred, in the format dd/MM.

 The solution has three layers, each one in its namespace: